SAFE-Stack/docs/docs/recipes/ui/add-routing.md

-﻿# How do I add routes to a SAFE app without splitting the app into multiple models?
+# How do I add routing to a SAFE app with a shared model for all pages?

 *Written for SAFE template version 4.2.0*